Del E Webb 1899-1974 A Biography of the Man and His Construction Business

 Webb's contracts for construction are open to debate about how much he knew about underworld figures in Las Vegas Nevada, when he accepted the contract to build the Flamingo Hotel and Casino. for noted underworld figure Bugsy Siegel.
 (Bugsey reportedly was killed by the Mob in 1946, the year after opening the Flamingo for "skimming" money from the construction project.)
 It has been suggested that whenever obstacles were met on labor or materials, someone was able to "influence" the Teamsters to speed things along.
 I was surprised to learn that Valley National Bank of Arizona, who financed many of Webb's construction projects, had lent somewhere between $600,000 and $900,000 for the completion of the Flamingo.
 According to Webb, he had consulted with his friend J Edgar Hoover of the FBI, about the gaming industry in Las Vegas, and.
 Webb would go forward in the 1950s to build the Sahara, and the Mint hotels.
 Webb's association with the mysterious underworld figures and Howard Hughes continued.

-The tiny Kentworth House that Changed Retirement
+The tiny Kentworth House in Sun City Arizona that Changed Retirement

 Changing the Concept of Retirement